ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-restructure-warehouses.md

 ---
-    title: How to Restructure Warehouses
+title: Restructure Warehouses
 description: Learn how to restructure your warehouse with new bin codes and new bin characteristics to achieve or maintain a more efficient operation.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.form: 9813, 9814
 ms.date: 06/25/2021
 ms.author: edupont

 ---
 # Restrukturalizace skladů